DennisFaucher/FillerWordsShock/README.md

 ### Creating the Real Time Microphone to Text Go Progran

 I made a few changes to the sample real time program provided by Google [here](https://github.com/GoogleCloudPlatform/golang-samples/blob/master/speech/livecaption/livecaption.go).
+You can find my changed file in the Google folder of this repo.

 Basically, I replaced the print of the entire array of alternative text results to index 0.
 I also printed just the text (.Transcript) and not all the other fields such as "Result: alternatives:<transcript:" and "confidence:0.9377223 > is_final:true result_end_time:<seconds:12 nanos:70000000 >".
 This made the output much easier to read.